WebHare/platform/doc/captcha.md

 # Captcha suport

-Redesign to support earlier captcha loading into forms (ie not just 'on submit)
+Redesign to support earlier captcha loading into forms (ie not just 'on submit')

 Pre-WH5.8:
 - EnableCaptcha is used by the form to request captcha support (invoked if formintegration enables it, unless the specific form disables it)